smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

 *Model Calculation* indicates how the fitted function is evaluated (currently, the only supported method is by *Convolution* of the model function with the IRF (when provided).
-This convolution is done with a normalized IRF (normalized to an integral of 1) such that pre-scaling (e.g. normalizing) the IRF has no effect on the results.
-Cyclic convolution is done using fast fourier transform.
+This convolution is done with a normalized IRF (normalized to an integral of 1) such that prescaling (e.g. normalizing) the IRF has no effect on the results.
+Cyclic convolution is done using Fast Fourier transforms.

 *Use Local IRF* indicates the option selected in the **Settings** window.